hemachaitanya/Complete-Kubernetes/Notes.md

 ```
 ![preview](images/container7.png)

 - Now kuberentes needs CNI Plugin so that pod-network is enabled.
-Till this is done the DNS doesnot work, services donot work so nodes are shown as NotReady. it will intall flannel Network on Master Node
+Till this is done the DNS doesnot work, services donot work so nodes are shown as NotReady. it will install flannel Network on Master Node
 ```yml
 - kubectl apply -f https://github.com/flannel-io/flannel/releases/latest/download/kube-flannel.yml
 ```